rsalmond/TIL/thatscool.md

 ## January 2026

+A youtube channel called drew's campfire put out [this fantastic visualization](https://youtu.be/8jVogdTJESw) exploring the boundaries between chaos and order, it just keeps getting cooler.

 [ctrsploit](https://github.com/ctrsploit/ctrsploit) is a toolkt for escaping container runtimes.

 [Ian Servin](https://ianservin.com) is one of those aviation nerds (among other things) who likes to keep tabs on his local airspace.
 So naturally he built a pretty [badass aircraft tracking camera](https://ianservin.com/2026/01/13/project-skywatch-aka-wescam-at-home/) that combines computer vision, pan-tilt-zoom controling a camera, and ADS-B monitoring to automatically scour the skies for interesting targets.
 Code is [here](https://github.com/airplaneian/skywatch_ptz_control).
 Immediately reminded me of Lucas' limo in Count Zero, this shit cyberpunk af.